antaldaniel/reprex/content/event/2025-09-12-magyarzenehaza/index.md

   url: /event/2025-07-07-iaml2025/
 ---

-Join us on **12 September 2025** at the **House of Hungarian Music, Budapest** for a hands-on workshop on how **small labels, music libraries, and private collectors** can connect their catalogues and archives to the new **Open Music Europe / OpenMusE data sharing space**.
+Join us on **12 September 2025** at the **House of Hungarian Music, Budapest** for a hands-on workshop on how **small labels, music libraries, and private collectors** can connect their catalogues and archives to the new Open Music Europe / OpenMusE data sharing space.

 We will show how the **Slovak and Hungarian music data spaces** — federated through the **Open Music Observatory** — make it easier to: